The Art of Faux Finishes: Crafting Visual Magic on Your Walls

 Choosing the wrong tools

-Not practicing your technique
+Not practicing first

-Applying too much glaze at once
+Applying too much glaze

-Not sealing the finished surface
+Not sealing the finish

 Maintaining and Protecting Faux Finishes